GOOD. blog

 You're addicted to coffee.
 Time to wake up!

-Why coffee costs more than it gives, and how to quit without dying.
+Why coffee costs more than it gives you, and how to quit without dying.

-Why that “innocent” cup of coffee undermines your energy, throws your hormones off balance and pulls you deeper into a dependency than you think.
+Why that “innocent” cup of coffee undermines your energy, throws your hormones out of balance and pulls you deeper into dependency than you think.

 I know you don’t want to hear this.
-That coffee you grab every morning like a lifebuoy.
+That coffee you grab every morning like a life raft.
 That warm comfort that drags you through your day.
-That social glue of all your meetings.
+The social glue of all your meetings.

 It’s a drug.
 And you’re addicted.

 “But Tanja, everyone drinks coffee!
 It can’t be that bad, surely?”
 Oh sweet summer child, everyone used to smoke too, everyone thought fat made you fat, everyone believed the earth was flat.
-Popularity is no proof of truth.
+Popularity isn’t proof of truth.
 Let me show you what coffee really does to you.
-Spoiler: it’s not pretty, and you won’t be able to un-know it afterwards.
+Spoiler: it isn’t pretty, and once you know this, you can’t un-know it.

-1. The adenosine hijack: your natural energy system gets taken over
+1. The adenosine hijack: your natural energy system gets hijacked

 Adenosine is your natural “tiredness detector”.
-It builds up in your brain over the course of the day, and once there’s enough, you get the signal: time to rest.
+It builds up in your brain throughout the day, and once there’s enough, you get the signal: time to rest.
 Pure biology, a perfect system.

 Caffeine blocks your adenosine receptors.
-It’s like taping over the smoke alarm: you don’t smell the smoke anymore, but the house is still on fire.
-Your body notices that no tiredness signals are coming in and makes extra receptors.
+It’s like taping over the smoke alarm: you no longer smell the smoke, but the house is still on fire.
+Your body notices that no tiredness signals are coming through and produces extra receptors.
 More and more.
-The result?
+Result?
 Tolerance.
 You need more and more coffee for the same effect.

-And when the caffeine wears off, all that accumulated adenosine floods your system at once.
-Hello crash. 🥱 Bye energy, hi sweet cravings. 🐷
+And once the caffeine wears off, all that accumulated adenosine floods your system in one go.
+Hello crash. 🥱 Bye energy, hello sugar cravings. 🐷

-Research shows that chronic caffeine users make more adenosine receptors than non-users.
-So you’ve literally rebuilt your brain to depend on an external substance.
+Research shows that chronic caffeine users produce more adenosine receptors than non-users.
+You’ve literally rebuilt your brain to depend on an external substance.

-2. Cortisol up: your stress hormone gets a push
+2. Cortisol on the rise: your stress hormone gets a boost

 Your daily coffee is a serious cortisol trigger:

-Chronically raised cortisol is linked to belly fat, sleep problems and a higher diabetes risk.
-And so the vicious circle forms: stress → coffee for energy → more cortisol → more stress → more coffee.
+Chronically raised cortisol is linked to belly fat, sleep problems and a higher risk of diabetes.
+And that’s how the vicious cycle forms: stress → coffee for energy → more cortisol → more stress → more coffee.
 See the pattern?

-3. Sleep sabotage: why you lie awake at night
+3. Sleep sabotage: why you toss and turn at night

-Caffeine has a half-life of about 5-6 hours.
+Caffeine has a half-life of around 5-6 hours.
 That means:

 Caffeine can significantly shorten your deep sleep phases.
-You may sleep, but you don’t recover.
+You might be sleeping, but you’re not recovering.
 You wake up like a sleepwalker and reach for… coffee. 😝

 Coffee → poor sleep → hormones out of balance → higher diabetes risk.
 The circle is complete.